Cancel anytime

 Competitive Landscape

-Black Hills Corporation competes with larger utilities and smaller regional players.
-Its advantages include a strong regional focus and a diversified energy portfolio.
-Disadvantages include its smaller size and limited geographic reach compared to national players.
+Black Hills Corporation competes with larger, more diversified utilities and smaller regional players.
+Its competitive advantages include a strong regional presence and a diversified energy mix.
+Disadvantages include a smaller scale and limited geographic diversification.
+The overall market share of these competitors is estimated based on the territories they operate in, overlapping with BKH's service areas.

 Major Acquisitions